nmkpaleo/nmk-cms/docs/user/quality-control.md

 surfaces the message at the top of the form and keeps the media in the expert queue.
 No comment is stored in that case, letting you adjust the data and retry once the issue is fixed.

+### Resolving duplicate accession numbers

+When the importer detects that an accession number already exists, the expert wizard displays a comparison card before approval.
+Choose **Yes** to create the next available accession instance automatically, or select **No** to update the existing record.
+When updating you can pick which accession fields, specimen rows, references, and field slips should be replaced with the newly reviewed values.
+Once you submit the decision the importer applies your choices, links the media to the chosen accession, and records the change in the QC history so the hand-off with interns remains transparent.

 ## Dashboard queues